nationalarchives/docker/docker/tna-python-dev/README.md

 - `black`, `flake8` and `isort` - for formatting Python code
 - `prettier`, `eslint` and `stylelint` - for formatting JavaScript and CSS
 - scripts for formatting code
-- AWS CLI
 - `django-debug-toolbar`
-- `docker` - for managing other containers

 ## Environment variables